Workshop for doctoral students: Joy of Writing in Cultural Studies 8.12.2021

 The teachers in the workshop are prof. Jocelyne Guilbault (ethnomusicology, University of California, Berkeley, US), prof. Susanna Paasonen (media studies, University of Turku), university researcher Juhana Venäläinen (sociology of art, editor of Kulttuurintutkimus, UEF), Jaana Vuori (gender studies, UEF) and other UEF teachers.
 More information about the visiting teachers, who also will give keynote speeches during the conference, can be found here.

 SCE doctoral students can earn 2 credits from the course, e.g. under 2015241 Academic Professional Skills, in negotiation with their supervisors.
 To earn 2 credits, students must participate both in the lectures and in the closed workshop with one’s own text draft.
 The students outside of UEF will be given a certificate for participation.

 The course will have limited seats, maximum of 10 students, 5 of which is reserved for UEF students (primarily students of SCE).

 Responsible teacher: Jaana Vuori, email@example.com

 All students who will participate in the second part with papers/article manuscripts should send a short abstract/synopsis of their article (max.
-3000 characters) in English or Finnish to email@example.com before 4th October, 2021.
+3000 characters) in English or Finnish to firstname.lastname@example.org before 4th October, 2021.
 The participants will be informed about the access to the article workshop by 11th October.
 The article drafts should be delivered to other workshop participants by 15th November (via course Moodle).
-In addition, all students, including the students who will take part only in the open part of the workshop with lectures, should enroll to the course either via WebOodi (UEF students) or by sending an email to firstname.lastname@example.org (students from other universities) by 15th November 2021 at the latest.
+There is still room for participating in the open part of the workshop with lectures.
+Please enroll by sending an email to email@example.com before 1st December (for coffee and refreshment serving).